nsubordin81/blog.synapseflux.com/docs/_posts/2023-03-29-functional-modularity-1.md

 (1.*(2)).*(3) // * is a function in scala
 ```

 but the trickier part is that recursive pattern.
 It turns out scala has a function for that too in the function 'foldRight'.
 Folding is a conventional name in most functional languages for a class of higher order functions that combine the elements of a collection.
-FoldRight is so called because it starts with the last or rightmost 2 items in the collecation and processes backwards towards the initial elements on left side.
+FoldRight is so called because it starts with the last or rightmost 2 items in the collection and processes backwards towards the initial elements on left side.
 Since we have been showing recursive examples, here is a recursive implementation of a standalone foldRight that accepts the list to be folded as a parameter:

 ```scala
 def foldRight[A, B](z:B)(f:(A,B) => B)(l:List[A]): B = l match